-The currents in the electrodes and the channel protein are equal because the setup is designed to be an unbranched one dimensional circuit with everything in series.
+The current observed in the set up is equal to the current carried by the charged groups remote from the boundaries of the setup because the setup is designed to be an unbranched one dimensional circuit with everything in series.
 In a one dimensional series setup the total current is equal everywhere in the series system at any one time, even though the total current varies significantly with time.
-The equality of current can be checked by measuring current in different locations in the experiment.
-The spatial equality of current needs also to be checked in simulations as in [34-36] because tiny inadvertent errors in numerical procedures or coding can produce substantial deviations from spatial equality and thus misleading artifacts.
-Imposing periodic boundary conditions on nonperiodic systems is another possible source of such artifacts.
+The equality of current can easily be checked in the experiment.
+The spatial equality of current needs to be checked in simulations as in [32-34].

-If the currents reach a steady value independent of time, but not equal to zero, as in Fig. 1, the steady current i{leak} is considered to flow in a resistive path that is time independent, but perhaps voltage dependent, in parallel with the path or device in which the gating charges Q{ON} and Q{OFF} flow.
+If the currents reach a steady value independent of time, but not equal to zero, as in Fig. 1, the steady current i{leak} is considered to flow in a resistive path that is time independent, but perhaps voltage dependent, in parallel with the device in which the gating charges Q{0N} and Q{0FF} flow.
 If the current does not reach a steady value, or if the areas are not equal, the currents are not considered 'capacitive' and are interpreted as those through a time and voltage dependent 'resistor'.
-It is important to check the currents through the resistive path by independent methods to see if they are time independent.
-In biophysics, checking can be done by blocking the resistive path with drugs, or with mutations of the channel protein.
-If the resistive currents depend on time, the definition of Q{ON} and Q{OFF} in Fig. 1 needs to be changed.
-Indeed, experiments of another type must be designed that allow separation currents.
+It is important to check the currents through the resistive path by independent methods to see if they are time independent, by blocking the path with drugs, or one way or the other.
+If the resistive currents are not time independent, the definition of Q{0N} and Q{0FF} in Fig. 1 needs to be changed.

-Clearly, this approach will only work if step functions can reveal all the properties of the underlying mechanism.
-If the underlying mechanisms depend on the time rate of change of voltage, step functions are clearly insufficient because $\partial V/\partial t$, is zero or infinity but nothing else in a step function.
-In the classical language of membrane biophysics, the ionic conductances g{Na} and g_K must not depend on the rate of change of voltage.
+Clearly, this approach will only work if step functions can reveal all the properties of the system.
+If the underlying mechanisms depend on the rate of change of velocity, step functions are clearly insufficient.

-Much work has been done showing that step functions are enough to understand the voltage dependent mechanisms in the classical action potential of the squid axon [37-39], starting with [40], Fig. 10 and eq.
+Much work has been done showing that step functions are enough to understand the voltage dependent mechanisms in the classical action potential of the squid axon [35-37], starting with [38], Fig. 10 and eq.
 11. Hodgkin kindly explained the significance of this issue to colleagues, including the author (around 1970).
 He explained the possible incompleteness of step function measurements: if sodium conductance had a significant dependence on $\partial V/\partial t$, the action potential computed from voltage clamp data would differ from experimental measurements.
-He mentioned that this possibility was an important motivation for Huxley's heroic hand integration [25] of the Hodgkin Huxley differential equations.
+He mentioned that this possibility was an important motivation for Huxley's heroic hand integration [31] of the Hodgkin Huxley differential equations.
 Huxley confirmed this in a separate personal communication, Huxley to Eisenberg.
-Those computations and many papers since [37-39] have shown that voltage clamp data (in response to steps) is enough to predict the shape and propagation of the action potential in nerve and skeletal muscle.
-It should be clearly understood that such a result is not available for biological systems in which the influx of Ca++ drives the action potential and its propagation [41].
+Those computations and many papers since [35-37] have shown that voltage clamp data (in response to steps) is enough to predict the shape and propagation of the action potential in nerve and skeletal muscle.
+It should be clearly understood that such a result is not available for biological systems in which the influx of Ca++ drives the action potential and its propagation [39].